 Take the wording ‘other fees’ with a grain of salt.
 We all know that there are some amazing and restricted places in Vietnam and every now and then you’ll end up in a situation where you will hand over a small amount of money so you can access a certain area.

-I honestly feel a little conflicted about this practice, but no one that receive money was an official authority, so I would say it is a grey area.
-And exploring places like Poem Mountain and the Abandoned Waterpark in Hue was worth the expense.
+I honestly feel a little conflicted about this practice, but no one that received money was an official authority, so I would say it is a grey area.
+And exploring places like Poem Mountain and the Abandoned Water Park in Hue was worth the expense.

 Activities: 575K VND / 22,49€